Odeon Guide Bridge

 The Odeon was closed by the Rank Organisation on 11th March 1961 with Kenneth More in "Man in the Moon".

-It was converted into St. Paul’s Roman Catholic Church, in which use it remains today.
+It was converted into St. Paul’s Roman Catholic Church.
 Former cinemas have made good conversions to churches and the fabric of the buildings are generally respected.
 In this case though, the sad story is that the front entrance has been rendered over and inside all details of it cinematic past have been erased.
 You would never know you were inside what had been been an Art Deco styled building.
+In 2010 the church moved out and by 2019 the adjacent property and the former cinema are in used by Delivered Time Ltd. a property lettings company.